NF Midwest Funds NF2 Grant to MGH Researcher

 Through Dr. Ramesh’s work, and the work of others, it is becoming evident that exposing tumor cells to single drug inhibitors can cause them to adapt and bypass or reactivate other growth pathways, thus resisting treatment.
 Therefore, researchers, like Dr. Ramesh, are now striving to identify such adaptive changes as well as other potential new pathways activated in NF2 tumors with the ultimate goal of discovering superior drug combination therapies.

-This new grant provides funding for Dr. Ramesh’s lab to test the combination of Brigatinib with an mTORC1/mTORC2 inhibitor on their NF2 human cell models.
+This new grant provides funding for Dr. Ramesh’s lab to now test the combination of a novel drug with an mTORC1/mTORC2 inhibitor on their NF2 human cell models, combining her mTOR expertise with the knowledge gained while being part of the Synodos NF2 team.

 The funding for this grant is only made possible by the generosity of NF Midwest’s donors and through the fundraising work of our supporters.
 This funding, and our past funding of Dr. Ramesh, continues to move NF2 research forward.